 Associate Teaching Professor of Music Theater

-Edinger began his career as an actor, appearing in the 2004 Tony-nominated Broadway revival of Pacific Overtures and the Broadway benefit concert production of Children and Art: A Tribute to Stephen Sondheim on the Eve of his 75th Birthday.
+Edinger began his career as an actor, appearing in the 2004 Tony nominated Broadway revival of Pacific Overtures (dir.
+Amon Miyamoto) and the Broadway benefit concert production of Children and Art: A Tribute to Stephen Sondheim on the Eve of his 75th Birthday (dir.
+Richard Maltby, Jr.).
 Regionally, he has performed in Symphony Space’s Wall to Wall Sondheim, Roundabout Theatre Company’s 40th Anniversary Gala at Chelsea Piers, Merry-Go-Round Playhouse, Mount Washington Valley Theatre Company, and many houses across the United States and Europe.
 His television appearances include As the World Turns, Love Monkey, and Starved.
 He has also been featured on the 2004 Broadway revival recording of Pacific Overtures with PS CLASSICS and Wall to Wall Sondheim with XM SATELLITE RADIO.

 Edinger trained at Manhattan School of Music, Cleveland Institute of Music, Brooklyn College, and Hunter College.
 He has studied piano with Gerardo Teissonniere and Geoffrey Burleson and studied voice with Mignon Dunn, Joan Caplan, and Maitland Peters.
-He is a proud member of Actors’ Equity Association and the Screen Actors Guild-American Federation of Television & Radio Artists, and Musicians United for Social Equity.
+He is a proud member of Actors’ Equity Association, the Screen Actors Guild American Federation of Television & Radio Artists, and Musicians United for Social Equity.